Marching Mocs: History

 In March 2009, the Marching Mocs pep band was featured prominently on Late Night with Jimmy Fallon who picked the men's basketball team as his favorite underdog in the 2009 NCAA Division I men's basketball tournament.

 Traditions

 First Tennessee Pavilion

-The Marching Mocs perform in a parade and a pep rally in the First Tennessee Pavilion before the kick-off of all home football games with the cheerleaders, Sugar Mocs, Majorettes, Elite, and the UTC mascot, Scrappy the Mocking Bird.
+The Marching Mocs perform in a parade and a pep rally in the First Tennessee Pavilion before the kick-off of all home football games with the cheerleaders, Sugar Mocs, Majorettes, Elite, and the UTC mascot, Scrappy the mockingbird.

 First Down

 Every time the football team receives a first down, it is tradition for the Marching Mocs to play what is known as the Woo-Woo.
 It is a sequence of two long tones that sound like a train horn with drum fill between long tones.
 This ties in with Chattanooga's history as a major railroad hub.

 Pregame

 During pregame, the Marching Mocs make the formation of the Chattanooga Athletic's logo on the field.
 The Marching Mocs always perform "Chattanooga Choo Choo", "The Star-Spangled Banner", The UTC Alma Mater, The UTC Fight Song, and the "Tennessee Waltz March" while on the field for the Pregame festivities.